bigdata-uevora/vision-examples/examples/venv/cnn/README.rst

 .. code-block:: console

-  #!/bin/bash
+  #! /bin/bash
   #SBATCH --job-name=cnn                    # create a short name for your job
-  #SBATCH --output="slurm-cnn-conda-%j.out"	 # %j will be replaced by the slurm jobID
+  #SBATCH --output="slurm-cnn-venv-%j.out"  # %j will be replaced by the slurm jobID
   #SBATCH --nodes=1                         # node count
   #SBATCH --ntasks=1                        # total number of tasks across all nodes
   #SBATCH --cpus-per-task=4                 # cpu-cores per task (>1 if multi-threaded tasks)
   #SBATCH --gres=gpu:2                      # number of gpus per node

-  source /opt/conda/bin/activate
+  source venv/bin/activate
-  conda activate tf-gpu

   python3 cnn.py

-  conda deactivate
+  deactivate

 The script is made of two parts: 1) specification of the resources needed as well to run the job as some general job information; and 2) specification of the taks that will be run.

 In the first part of the script, we define the job name, the output file and the requested resources (4 CPUs and 2 GPUs).
 Then, in the second part, we define the tasks of the job.
-When using Conda, we should run the following:
+When using Python Virtual Environments, we should run the following steps:

-1. Activate the Conda environment;
+  #.
+Activate the Python environment;
-2. Excecute the code;
+  #.
+Excecute the code;
-3. Deactivate Conda  environment;
+  #.
+Deactivate the Python environment;

 3. Submit the job
 -----------------